 Make The Registration Process Simple

 Nowadays, it’s the time when the technology works for the user.
 Everything should be simple and user-friendly.
 Having a long and difficult registration process won’t benefit your business at all.
-In case, you app demands too much information, sooner or later your users will lose their interest.
+In case, your app demands too much information, sooner or later your users will lose their interest.

 The majority of consumers are not happy with filling out long registration forms or being forced social login to sign up.
 There’s a huge amount of apps that request a lot of information up to get you registered.